MartinPacker/md2pptx/docs/user-guide.md

 In this example the word "multiple" is italicised.

 If you have defined footnotes one or more Footnotes slides will be added to the end of the presentation.
+Alternatively you can cause footnotes to appear at the bottom of the slide they're defined on.

 Footnotes are automatically numbered, starting with 1.